 What Does Celeriac Look Like?

 Celeriac is a lumpy, bumpy vegetable, about the size of a grapefruit or softball (and weighs about as much).
 It is easily identified when connected to the celery stalks that grow out of it, but when sold alone in the market, you’re looking for a brownish, rugged-looking round bulb with little roots coming out of it that look like strings.
 The outside often looks dirty, which is normal; many root vegetables appear to be dirty because they grow under the earth!
 The pale, smooth interior looks very similar to jicama and should be relatively uniform in color and texture.

 Avoid celeriac that appears slimy, mushy, or spongy inside.
 If some of the inside is mushy, but part of the interior is still firm and smooth, you can cut away the less desirable parts and use the good parts.

 Celeriac is a root vegetable that deserves more love!
 Here’s how to buy, prepare, and cook celeriac (plus a recipe for Celeriac Remoulade).Tweet This

 What Does Celeriac Taste Like?

-Flavor-wise, parsley root is a great alternative to celeriac.
-When substituting, use an equal amount of parsley root compared to the original recipe calling for celeriac, though note that parsley root does have a stronger flavor.
+Celeriac can be subbed in for potatoes and has a bit more of an impressive nutritional profile.
+In many recipes, they can be swapped for each other.
+Flavor-wise, parsley root is another great alternative to celeriac.
+When substituting, use an equal amount of parsley root, though note that parsley root does have a more robust flavor.

-How to Cook With Celeriac
+How to Prepare and Cook With Celeriac

-You’ll need to take a few steps to prepare your celeriac for cooking and eating.
-Use a knife to cut off the top and the bottom of the root.
-Then use a knife, or a sturdy vegetable peeler to remove the rest of the brown bumpy skin.
+- Peel: Then, use a knife or a sturdy vegetable peeler to remove the rest of the brown, bumpy skin.
 A vegetable peeler will probably take a few passes, whereas a paring knife will allow you more control.